timescale/docs.timescale.com-content/writing-data.md

 `VACUUM` or `VACUUM FULL` the hypertable to reclaim storage occupied by deleted or obsoleted rows ([PostgreSQL docs][postgres-vacuum]).

->ttt For deleting old data, such as in the second example above, we recommend using the TimescaleDB function [`drop_chunks`][drop_chunks] instead.
+>:TIP: For deleting old data, such as in the second example above, we recommend using the TimescaleDB function [`drop_chunks`][drop_chunks] instead.
 This feature is much more
  performant: it deletes entire *chunks* of data (basically, removing